Inversion therapy

 Inversion therapy, or simply inversion, is the process of seeking therapeutic benefits from hanging by the legs, ankles, or feet in an inverted angle or entirely upside down.
 It is a form of spinal traction.
 Gravity boots are ankle supports designed for inversion therapy.
 Some people use gravity boots to add an extra challenge to workouts, doing inverted crunches or squats.

+Mechanism of action

+Potential health benefits

+Inversion therapy uses gravity-assisted traction to reduce compressive forces on the spine.
+When the body is positioned at an inverted angle, body weight creates a distractive force that may temporarily increase intervertebral spacing, reduce pressure on nerve roots, and promote muscle relaxation.
+These effects are similar in principle to mechanical spinal traction used in clinical rehabilitation settings.